acheshkov/parameter_efficient_transfer_learning/README.md

-# parameter_efficient_transfer_learning
+# Parameter Efficient Transfer Learning
-Inspired by paper "Parameter-Efficient Transfer Learning for NLP"
+Inspired by a paper "Parameter-Efficient Transfer Learning for NLP" and attempt to apply techniq for transformer-base pretrained model